-When a child dies
+When a child or young person dies

 A parent’s worst nightmare is thinking about their child dying.
 For families who have a child with cancer, this nightmare sometimes becomes reality.
 When a child dies, we’re here for families.